Tutoring Info & Rules

 Variable Rate

-If you’re part of a group, the rate will change as people join/leave, and the session will be split into the appropriate parts each with the appropriate rate when calculating the final fee.
+If you’re part of a group, the rate will change as people join/leave, and the session will be split into the appropriate chunks each with the appropriate rate when calculating the final fee.

 Example: You are part of a group of 2 that meets from 7pm to 9pm.
-Your partner has to go at 8pm.
+Your partner has to leave at 8pm.
 The partner

 Material Distribution

-It is also not permitted to share any material provided by the tutor with other students outside a group, unless advanced permission is obtained by the tutor himself.
-Material made by GeorgeTutors is considered the intellectual property of George Bobotsis and protected by common intellectual property law.
+It is also not permitted to share any material provided by the tutor with other students outside the tutorial service, unless advanced permission is obtained by the tutor himself.
+Material made by GeorgeTutors is considered intellectual property of George Bobotsis and bound to protection against copyright under Canadian common intellectual property law.

 Absences

-1. The notes for 35% of the cost incurred by the highest charged participant that day
+1. The written notes for 50% of the cost at the rate charged to the attending students

-2. The notes & a recording of the session for 80% the cost incurred by the highest charged participant that day
+2. The notes & a recording of the session for 85% the cost at the rate charged to the attending students

-Notes include pictures of boards and problem outlines or screenshots of OneNote work carried over zoom depending on which is applicable to the student’s circumstance.
+Notes include pictures of boards and problem outlines or screenshots of OneNote work carried over Discord/MS Teams, depending on which is applicable to the student’s circumstance.

 Recordings are uploaded to unlisted playlists of the tutor’s Youtube channel.